John Pownall

-John Pownall (1724–1795) was a British office holder and politician who sat in the House of Commons from 1775 to 1776.
+John Pownall (1724–1795) was a British office holder and politician who sat in the House of Commons in 1775-76.

 Early life

 Pownall was baptised at Lincoln in 1724.
 He was the second surviving son of William Pownall and his second wife Sarah Burniston, daughter of John Burniston, deputy governor of Bombay.
 He was educated at Lincoln Grammar School.
 He married Mary Lillingston, daughter of Bowden Lillingston of Ferriby, Yorkshire.

 Administrative career

 Pownall became Clerk of the Board of Trade in 1741 and became solicitor and clerk of reports in 1745.
 He was joint secretary in 1753 and became secretary in 1758, remaining until May 1776.
 He was under-secretary of state at the American department from January 1768 to May 1776.
 He was also a naval officer in Jamaica from 1755 to 1771 when he became provost marshal general of the Leeward Islands.
 He was for many years Deputy Lieutenant and Justice of the Peace for Lincolnshire.